Tiling onto calcium sulphate screeds5th February 2016

 - Can be laid thinner, reducing loadings

-- May be made using industrial by-products so can be environmentally friendly
+- Can be manufactured using industrial by-products so an environmentally friendly alternative

 - Increased speed of installation as they can be pumped

 It is important that calcium sulphate screeds are identified before any tiling installations are carried out because they have different requirements.
 They may not be visually different from traditional screeds so always enquire, particularly if the screed contains underfloor heating.
 We recommend the use of a barrier primer on

 calcium sulphate screeds to avoid migration of moisture between adhesive and subfloor.

 Unlike sand / cement and cementitious products, which can still have extremely high tensile and compressive strength whilst retaining a high level of moisture, calcium sulphate screeds need to reach a level of dryness to enable them to perform correctly underneath the tiling.
 The approved standard moisture test method is to use a surface hygrometer.
 This is an insulated box, fixed to the unheated floor for typically 4 days, after which the moisture in the air trapped in the box reaches equilibrium.
 This air is then tested using either an analogue or digital hygrometer.
 If the reading is less than 75%RH (residual humidity) then the screed is dry enough.